-The Company may not be able to maintain an effective quality control system.
-The Company ascribes its success to its commitment to quality control and effective quality control system.
+There is a risk that Company might not be able to maintain effective quality control systems.
+The Company ascribes its success to its commitment to quality control and effective quality control systems.
 Quality in terms reliability and stability of the Company's equipment are especially important and the performance failure of any part of the Company's production facility would affect the entire production line of its equipment and lead to severe economic losses.
-The effectiveness of the Company's quality control system and its ability to obtain or maintain cGMP certification with respect to its facilities depends on a number of factors, including the design of its quality control procedures, training programs, and its ability to ensure that its employees adhere to the Company's quality control policies and guidelines.
+The effectiveness of the Company's quality control systems and its ability to obtain or maintain cGMP certification with respect to its facilities depends on a number of factors, including the design of its quality control procedures, training programs, and its ability to ensure that its employees adhere to the Company's quality control policies and guidelines.
 Any failure or deterioration of the Company's quality control systems may have a material adverse effect on the Company's business, results of operations and financial condition.